Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_translations.md

 or a string with a number (it's just a unique string anyway).

 Note:
- If you need a more powerful file format, Godot also supports
+ If you need a more powerful file format, Pandemonium also supports
           loading translations written in the gettext `.po` format.
 See `doc_localization_using_gettext` for details.